microsoft/PowerBI-Embedded-Showcases/README.md

 # Introduction
 Showcases for Power BI Embedded playground

 # Contents
 Playground Showcases available in this package currently:
 1. Personalize Top Insights
 2. Capture Report Views
+3. Customize Report colors and Theme
-3. Insight to action
+4. Insight to action

 # How to use
 1. Use the [.tgz file](playground-showcases-2.0.0.tgz) from this repository